When you’re baking a cake, you don’t show people your cake before its finished. You show them the finished product. There’s a reason for this.

 Step 4: Add eggs.
 Show cake to audience again.
 Continue to show your readers the contents of your bowl each time you’ve added another ingredient.

 Tedious, isn’t it?
 It also leaves no margin for error.
 If you get some eggshell in your cake, your audience will notice, and they may well remember even if you’ve fished all the eggshell out.
 They may go looking for more eggshells and be less interested in eating your cake.
-It may put them off altogether.
+It may put them off all together.

 Think of the pieces of eggshell as issues with your novel.
 You wouldn’t want to show a novel like that to your readers, would you?